Semi-randomized block Kaczmarz methods with simple random sampling for large-scale linear systems: Numerical Results

+$\mathbf{Example ~4.1}$.
+In this example, the test matrices are from the University of Florida sparse matrix collection \cite{6}.
+Table 4.1 presents the details of these matrices.
+We run Algorithm 3, Algorithm 4 and the six randomized block Kaczmarz methods for the ten test problems.
+In this example, $\mathbf{x}^{\star}\in R^{n}$ is generated by using $randn(n,1)$.
+Numerical results are shown in Table 4.2.

-Moreover, Algorithm 4 performs the best in terms of CPU time,Notice that the cost of random selection according to probability will be high when the matrixin question is very large.
-Based on the technique of simple random sampling and the idea of semi-randomization, Algorithm 4 makes use of a small section of rows of A for choosing the working block.
-Consequently, the computational cost in each iteration is much less than those of the others.
+Some remarks are in order.
+First, it is observed in Table 4.2 that both Algorithm 3 and Algorithm 4 run much faster than the other randomized block Kaczmarz methods.
+Based on the technique of simple random sampling and the idea of semi-randomization, Algorithm 4 makes use of a small section of rows of $A$ for choosing the working block.
+Consequently, the computational cost in each iteration is much less than those of the others, and it often performs the best in terms of CPU time.
+Second, some methods such as GRBK, RBK, RABK and REABK fail to converge within the specified time or number of iterations, while the two proposed methods work quite well.
+Specifically, we find that REABK does not work for all the problems.
+This is because one has to determine many parameters in advance, which are difficult to tune.